moneymanagerex/android-money-manager-ex/docs/usermanual/index.md

 - **Where the money comes**: show amount for each income category
 - **Category**: show amount for each category
 - **Income and Expenses**: show monthly income and expenses
-- **Cashflow**: this report show your future cashflow based on schedule transaction
+- **Cash-flow**: this report show your future cash-flow based on schedule transaction

 ### General Report